 During our dinner, we sampled most of the wines offered by Terenzi.
 The winery produces eight wines, five reds, two whites, and a Passito made from Petit Manseng.
 Terenzi’s product line includes Grappa, one from Viognier and the other from Morellino Di Scansano.

 The Whites Wines:

 Balbino Vermentino De Maremma Toscana Doc: A fresh wine displaying flavors of florals, citrus, and pear.
 This wine pays tribute to Balbino, Federico, Balbino, and Francesca’s grandfather.

 Montedonico Bianco Da Uve Viognier: An unexpected surprise being this was the only Viognier sampled during my excursion.
 Montedonico means the place of the vineyards and an ideal name for an unusual varietal in Tuscany.
 The wine presented nice acidity and minerality with citrus, floral, and honey flavors.

 The Reds Wines:

 Terenzi Morellino Di Scansano: A fragrant and bright wine with flavors of cherry and hints of dried herbs.
 This wine ages in stainless steel.

 Bramaluce Maremma Toscana: For Terenzi, Bramaluce means a fantasy connected to life and shows the family’s creativity and prowess in making wine.
-The wine, blend of Sangiovese and Syrah is rich, round and fruity.
-This wine ages for 6 months in stainless steel tanks.
+The wine, a blend of Sangiovese and Syrah, is rich, round, and fruity.
+This wine ages for six months in stainless steel tanks.